For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Tuition Fees in Wales

-In the past, Welsh students have been able to apply for a grant that covered around half of this sum.
-However, as of the 2018/19 academic year, these grants are no longer available to new students (they are available to continuing students who started before the 18/19 academic year – more on that below).
+In the past, Welsh students were able to apply for a grant that covered around half of this sum.
+However, as of the 2018/19 academic year, these grants are no longer available to new students.

 But don't panic, because as long as you're eligible, you'll get a Tuition Fee Loan.